No one thinks they purposely lie to themselves.

-Being able to know when and why you lie to yourself will help you open your heart to love and acceptance of yourself.
+Knowing when and why you lie to yourself helps you open your heart to love and acceptance yourself.

-Here is how to open your heart to love and acceptance.
+Here is how to open your heart to start seeing and accepting the truth about yourself.

 Anyone who lies to themselves will likely never know it, let alone admit it.